cburnha1/megr2157-portfolio/docs/index.md

 * **Components 2 & 3: Wire Handles (Pair)**
   <img src="https://github.com/user-attachments/assets/31f0aa74-bd26-4d45-afa3-2c61126108c1" width="400" alt="Binder 1" />
   * *Functionality:* Bent wire loops that snap into the folded edges of the body.
 They act as levers to squeeze the clip open.
 Once attached, they pivot flat against the paper stack to save space.
-  * *Functionality:* Bent wire loops that snap into the folded edges of the body.
-They act as levers to squeeze the clip open.
-Once attached, they pivot flat against the paper stack to save space.
 ### d.
 Patent Research
 * **Patent Number:** US1139627A
 * **Author(s):** Louis E. Baltzley